prabinpebam/html-for-designers/README.md

 The center pane shows a live rendering of your HTML and CSS, with highlighting for selected elements and hover states.

+## Deployment

+This project is set up to deploy to GitHub Pages.
+Visit the live demo at [https://PrabinPebam.github.io/code-for-designers](https://PrabinPebam.github.io/code-for-designers)

+To deploy your own version:

+1. Update the `homepage` field in `package.json` with your GitHub username
+2. Make sure the repository name in `vite.config.js` matches your repository name
+3. Run `npm run deploy` to build and publish to GitHub Pages
+4. In your GitHub repository settings, ensure GitHub Pages is enabled and pointing to the `gh-pages` branch

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.